 Using Flatten in Cricut Design Space makes it possible to turn any cut file into a printable image for Cricut Print then Cut.
-Here’s how to use this feature, and a few tips and tricks for making the most of the Flatten tool.
+Here’s how to use Cricut Flatten, plus a few tips and tricks for making the most of this tool.

-- Changing images from standard shapes to print-then-cut shapes.
+- Changing images from standard shapes to Print then Cut images.

 Print then Cut Basics

-Print then Cut is a really great feature of the Cricut.
+Print then Cut is a really great feature of the Cricut cutting machine.
 It allows you to print an image on your home printer, and then your Cricut will cut around the edge of the shape.
 You can make printable stickers, banners, gift tags, artwork, and more!
 You can use print then cut on many things you can run through your home printer, including paper, cardstock, printable vinyl, printable iron on vinyl, printable sticker paper, and more.

 There are three primary ways to go about creating a Print Then Cut image.

-First, you can upload a JPG or PNG and the software will turn it into a Print Then Cut image.
-You can learn more about uploading files to the Cricut Design Space here.
+- First, you can upload a JPG or PNG and the software will automatically turn it into a Print Then Cut image.
+Learn more about uploading files to Cricut Design Space.

 Using Flatten to Create a Print Then Cut Image

-It’s quite simple.
-Let’s take a look at an example.
-Say I want to make a gift tag.
-I have an oval and this cute text of “happiness is homemade.”
-I could cut out the Happiness is Homemade from iron on vinyl or adhesive vinyl, and spend far too long trying to get all those pieces to align on my oval.
-Or, I could just flatten and print the gift tag using Print then Cut.
+I could cut out the Happiness is Homemade from iron on vinyl or adhesive vinyl, and spend far too long trying to get all those pieces transfer to the oval.
+Or, I could just flatten and print the gift tag using Print then Cut!

-Then hit Make It in the upper right corner, instead of your normal cutting screen, you’ll see a Print then Cut screen with your image shown on a cutting mat.
+When you hit Make It in the upper right corner, instead of your normal cutting screen, you’ll see a Print then Cut screen with your image shown on a cutting mat.
 Design Space will direct you to print your image on your home printer.
 It will have a black registration border around it when it prints.
-Then when you go to cut it, the Cricut Design Space will use that registration line to know exactly how to cut around the edge of the oval perfectly!
+Then when you go to cut it, the Cricut Design Space will use that registration line to know exactly how to cut around the edge of the circle perfectly!

 Hope you learned a little more about the Flatten tool today!
-Come back next week — I’m going to be talking all about Contour!
+Have questions?
+I’d be happy to answer them in the comments!